Russell Springs, Kansas – On the Smoky Hill Trail

 The old Logan County Courthouse in Russell Springs, Kansas, now serves as the Butterfield Trail Museum by Kathy Alexander.

-In the election in December 1887 for the permanent county seat, almost all the towns in the county were on the ticket, including Russell Springs, Logansport, McAllaster, Elkader, Oakley, Monument, and VIinona.
+In the December 1887 election for the permanent county seat, almost all the towns in the county were on the ticket, including Russell Springs, Logansport, McAllaster, Elkader, Oakley, Monument, and Viinona.
 Russell Springs won by 276 votes, and officers were elected.
-The new county started with indebtedness of less than $3,000.
+The new county started with an indebtedness of less than $3,000.

 On Christmas Eve, a celebration dance was held in the new courthouse.
 Officers moved into the new Logan County courthouse in January 1888.
-In April of that year, Russell Springs was incorporated as a city of the third class.
-At that time, the town’s population was said to be almost 800.
+In April of that year, Russell Springs was incorporated as a third-class city.
+At that time, the town’s population was almost 800.
 However, that number appears to be exaggerated as later sources list the number of residents much lower in the next few years.

 Rock outcroppings near Russell Springs, Kansas by Kathy Weiser-Alexander.